Remove pop-ups, redirects, and other malware

 - Delta Search

-To help find these tricky files, you can download and run the Software Removal Tool, which searches your computer for suspicious programs and offers to remove them for you.
+To help find these tricky files, you can download and run the Chrome Cleanup Tool, which searches your computer for suspicious programs and offers to remove them for you.

 - Open Finder.